bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

 OS deployment
 -------------

-Power on now the remote nodes, have them boot over LAN, and follow the installation procedure.
+Power on now the remote nodes, have them boot over LAN, and watch the automatic installation procedure.
 It should take around 5-20 minutes depending on your hardware.